jackyzha0/quartz/content/index.md

 shortRepo: ash
 publish-ash: true
 title: Home
-short-desc: This is a world of snow and warmth.
+description: This is a world of snow and warmth.
 A world of disconnection and unbreakable bonds.
 This is the story of Ash in the Snow.
 ---
 This is a world of snow and warmth.
 A world of disconnection and unbreakable bonds.
 This is the story of Ash in the Snow.